-- 1. Establishing a self-help tutoring program - 2.
-Unity between minority students, white students, and the community. - Bridging student communication at BSU - 4.
+- 1. Establishing a self-help tutoring program. - 2.
+Unity between minority students, white students, and the community. - 3.
+Bridging student communication at BSU. - 4.
 Promoting racial harmony. - 5.
-Incorporating Black, Chicano, Native American and Oriental cultures into the curriculum. - 6.
-Providing a place for organizational meetings. - 7.
+Promote understanding of and a "self-awareness" among women and handicapped students. - 6.
+Incorporating Black, Chicano, Native American and oriental cultures into the curriculum. - 7.
+Providing a place for organizational meetings. - 8.
 Providing special events, dinners, panels, discussion groups, lectures, films, slide presentations, etc.

 We feel the Minority Cultural Center will enhance the unity, racial harmony, communications, and understanding between ALL groups of University students and staff.
 Because of this coalition and the cohesiveness of minority, faculty, Student Affairs staff, and student government groups, many more improvements and new programs will be initiated and should contribute to the retention of students in the educational programs of the University.
-As students of Boise State University each should attempt to broaden one background by sharing with others the Minority Cultural Center is one more place to do it.
+As students of Boise State University each should attempt to broaden one's background by sharing with others - the Minority Cultural Center is one more place to do it.